Aljaz-mohamed/Predictive-Water-Usage-Modeling-Project/README.md

 ## Usage
 1. **Data Preprocessing**:
-   - Place the raw dataset files in the `data/raw/` folder.
+   - Place the raw dataset files in the `Data/Raw/` folder.
-   - Process and clean the data using the steps outlined in the `eda.ipynb` notebook.
-Save processed data to `data/processed/`.
+   - Process and clean the data using the steps outlined in the `Exploratory_Data_Analysis.ipynb` notebook.
+Save processed data to `Data/Processed/`.

 2. **Exploratory Data Analysis**:
-   - Open the `notebooks/eda.ipynb` notebook to visualize and analyze household water usage trends.
+   - Open the `Notebooks/Exploratory_Data_Analysis.ipynb` notebook to visualize and analyze household water usage trends.

 3. **Time Series Modeling**:
-   - Use the `notebooks/time_series_models.ipynb` notebook to run predictive models and evaluate their performance.
+   - Use the `Notebooks/Time_series_Models.ipynb` notebook to run predictive models and evaluate their performance.

 4. **Anomaly Detection**:
-   - Detect anomalies in water usage using the `notebooks/anomaly_detection.ipynb` notebook.
+   - Detect anomalies in water usage using the `Notebooks/Leak_detection.ipynb` notebook.

 ---